 Opening times MON–FRI: 4pm–11pm TUE–THU: 11:30am–2:30pm SAT: closed SUN: 11am–4pm

-Known as Café Jetzt or simply ‘Das Jetzt’, this location in the 17th district is one of those places that qualifies as a second living room, where you instantly feel at home.
-Stepping into the garden’s intriguing labyrinth of a layout, a blast of 90’s nostalgia hits us as we first spot the psychedelic silkscreen posters by Frank Kozik, allegedly the owner’s favourite artist.
+Known as Café Jetzt, or simply ‘Das Jetzt’, this location in the 17th district is one of those places that qualifies as a second living room where you’ll instantly feel at home.
+Stepping into the garden’s intriguing labyrinth of a layout, a blast of 90’s nostalgia hits you when you first spot the psychedelic silkscreen posters by Frank Kozik, allegedly the owner’s favourite artist.

 Opening times MON–FRI: 7:30am–10pm SAT–SUN: 9am–10pm